 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness,” (2 Timothy 3:16).

-5. Power of praise
+5. Power of Praise

 Praise invites God’s Presence.
 He dwells close to us when we praise Him.
 And praise is a powerful weapon as well.
-It makes the enemy flee.
+It makes the enemy flee from battle.
 It pushes back the darkness the surrounds, and blocks the attacks and hissing lies over us.
 Evil will not stick around if we’re praising our God, who will fight our battles for us.
 In the story of Jehoshaphat, we see God miraculously defeat the enemy, because of the people’s obedience to praise Him.

 “As they began to sing and praise, the Lord set ambushes against the men of Ammon and Moab and Mount Seir who were invading Judah, and they were defeated.”
 (2 Chronicles 20:22).